hrsh7th/cmp-cmdline/README.md

 `vim.fn.getcompletion` can return path items. unfortunately, that items has trailing slash so we don't narrowing with next directory with pressing `/`.

-if you turnd on this option, `cmp-cmdline` removes trailing slash automatically.
+if you turned on this option, `cmp-cmdline` removes trailing slash automatically.